Heart and hands icon Pregnancy Resource Ministry Support Gap Calculator

 Best score: 0

 Select resources quickly and match them well.
-The same lesson applies in the calculator: a ministry becomes more resilient when recurring income, event revenue, grants, and volunteer time are aligned with the kinds of expenses that are actually rising.
+In the calculator, the same lesson shows up when recurring gifts, event revenue, grants, and volunteer time have to keep pace with the services that are growing fastest.

 Embed this calculator